|

 Subscriber C.C.
 Chang reports that a feature of the March Hong Kong arts festival is a recital by NarcisoYepes as well as his performance of the "Aranjuez" concerto by Rodrigo with the Spanish National Orchestra.
 Earlier Oscar Ghiglia gave a recital which included "Tiento" by Ohana and "Viages" by Bracali.

-"The Guitar in Brazil, Its Composers and Styles," was presented at the Sao Paulo municipal library.
+RECENT "The Guitar in Brazil, Its Composers and Styles," was presented at the Sao Paulo municipal library.
 Emphasis was on national composers and unpublished music was included.
-Subscriber Prof. Ronoel Simoes gave a talk and guitarist Carlos Ferreira Pinto Filho played pieces by Brazilian composers Americo Jacomino (Canhoto), Joao Pernambuco, Attilio Bernardini, Armando Neves and Dilermando Reis.
+Subscriber Prof. Ronoel Simoes gave a talk and guitarist Carlos Ferreira Pinto Filho played pieces by Brazilian composers Americo Jacomino (Canhoto), Joao Pernambuco, Attilio Bernardini, Armando Neves and Dilermando Reis. |

 Creative Guitar International